Pladque/shortcut-everything/README.md

 ## Update shortcut button
 allows to change key sequence of existing shortcut.
 If sucha a sequence already exists, will be overwritten.

+## Has to be visible button (beta)
+In process of searching for matching element, consider only elements, that are currently on the screen.
+Still needs some fixes, doesnt work perfect.

 ## Reset storage
 Deletes all shortcuts from every website.

 ## Show Shortcuts Raw
 Shows stored data for current website.